microsoft/vscode-azurecontainerapps/README.md

 ## Deploy Project from Workspace

 We've introduced a new command to simplify the process of deploying a local workspace project to a container app!
-By analyzing your project directory, we automatically detect any Dockerfiles and proceed to generate all the necessary Azure resources required for creating a containerized application (monorepo support coming soon).
+By analyzing your project directory, we automatically detect any Dockerfiles and generate all the necessary Azure resources required for creating a containerized application (monorepo support coming soon).
 Some steps may be omitted based on the state of your workspace project.

 1. Navigate to the `Azure` view and select the `Deploy Project from Workspace...` button in the local workspace section: